artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 The following is a list of useful console commands for validating your extension on your test page or site.

-- `_satellite.setDebug(true);` will put data collection into debug mode and output useful logging statements to the console.
+- `_satellite.setDebug(true);` will enable debug mode and output useful logging statements to the console.
 - The `_satellite._container` object contains useful information about the deployed library including details about the Build, Data Elements, Rules, and Extensions included.

 The objective of this testing is to check the functionality of the deployed library, and ensure that the extension package behaves as expected after it has been complied into a library.